amlwwalker/amlwwalker.github.io/index.md

 I reckon I was part of the last generation who typed computer games out from a magazine and had absolutely no idea why it didn't work.
 Give an 8 year old a break.
 I blame those sticky keys of the BBC Micro.

 If it's relevant.
-I love cooking and I am slowly building up my repertoire of [recipes here](https://amlwwalker.github.io/recipes/)
+I love cooking and I am slowly building up my repertoire of [recipes here.](https://amlwwalker.github.io/recipes/) Git is an excellent way to manage recipes it turns out.

 I struggle to keep my Linked In up to date, but if you would like to connect with me you can do so here [LinkedIn](https://www.linkedin.com/in/amlwwalker/)